frankstepanski/node-express-course/week4/readme.md

 >You can have as many router files as you want.
 For example, you can have a router for your todo resource, a router for your user resource, and a router for your blog resource.

 You can also have a route that starts with a specific **starting point**.
 This is called a route prefix.
+In the example below, we have a route prefix that starts with either /api/v1/todos, /api/v1/users, and /api/v1/blogs.

 ```
 // app.js